 04 November 2024

-The 38th edition of the ADCI Awards, hosted for the first time in the context of Intersections 2024, has just drawn to a close.
-The initiative, organised by the Italian Art Directors Club, aims to celebrate creative excellence in the field of Italian advertising communication.
-This year, no fewer than 15 juries have presented awards to the projects and campaigns that have excelled most in their respective fields.
-Students from the three-year degree in Communication Design at IED Milano and IED Roma won a total of six awards.
+The 38th edition of the ADCI Awards has just concluded, held for the first time within the context of Intersections 2024.
+This initiative, organized by the Italian Art Directors Club, aims to celebrate creative excellence in the field of Italian advertising communication.
+This year, a total of 15 juries awarded prizes to the most outstanding projects and campaigns across various categories.
+Students from the Bachelor’s Degree in Communication Design at IED Milano and IED Roma won a remarkable six awards.

 Another silver for “I don't give a f*ck to f*ck” by the young designers at IED Roma, Lorenzo Notarangelo, Claudia Arganese and Francesca Chicca, in collaboration with Durex.
 The multi-subject campaign was created to raise awareness of asexuality.